- tophill.org (Rugby, Warwickshire, GB)

 - Mandolin links:

 - At the South End Rowing Club annual Alcatraz-SF swim.
-I've done it about five times, thanks to Dee Brown.
+I did it about five times, thanks to Dee Brown.

 - Some other "cool" places to swim: Bristol Bay (Alaska), North Sea (Netherlands), Black Sea (Bulgaria), Helsinki Harbor & Gulf of Ostrobothnia (Finland)